nocomplexity/SecurityPrinciples/security_principles.md

 ###Avoid security by obscurity
 ##### Statement
-Security measurements should not be open and transparent.
+Security measurements should be open and transparent.
 ##### Rationale
 Assume attackers will have source code (also for closed source software).
 Assume attackers will have complete design and network topologies.